Understanding a battery management system presents a complex modelling paradigm, mathematically and computationally.

 This battery data is further augmented by the fundamental nature of advanced deep learning techniques enabling the discovery of higher dimensional relationships which are difficult to parameterize.

-Machine learning approaches to battery modelling can produce key battery diagnostics discussed above, with relatively high accuracy whilst also computing these predctions at an accelerated rate.
+Machine learning approaches to battery modelling can produce key battery diagnostics discussed above, with relatively high accuracy whilst also computing these predictions at an accelerated rate.

-Therefore, ML approaches and AI adoption can provide an enhanced simulation environment for engineers who wish to conduct experimental tests or optimizations; from testing thermal management, battery life, functional safety, and beyond.
+Therefore, ML approaches and AI adoption can provide an enhanced simulation environment for engineers who wish to learn how to conduct experimental tests or evaluate the positive impact of various optimizations; from testing thermal management, battery life, functional safety, and beyond.

-AI capabilities have huge implications for the battery market.
-This technology can also enable battery research users to explore analytical relationships within the battery cell infrastructure (I.e, looking at less charged cells or the most charged cells) which can aid in reducing the time taken for producing optimal-performing battery cells.
+AI capabilities have huge implications for the global battery industry market.
+This technology can also enable battery research users to explore analytical relationships within the battery cell infrastructure (i.e., looking at less charged cells or the most charged cells) which can aid the companies in reducing the time taken for producing optimal-performing battery cells.

-How can AI augment battery cells and battery management systems?
+How can AI augment battery cells and battery management systems in the battery industry?

 Machine learning models thrive with access to large datasets due to the mathematics governing the algorithms.
-This, in turn, enables the large datasets gathered through battery management system testing or vehicle drive tests to be effectively integrated.
+This access, in turn, enables the large datasets gathered through battery management system testing or vehicle drive tests to be effectively integrated.

-Understanding the relationships that exist quantitively between these variables and each other with time stimulates a need for AI application in this industry.
+Understanding the relationships that exist quantitively between these variables and each other with time stimulates a need to learn that for AI applications in this industry.

-The attraction for AI here exists as it may contribute to understanding complex higher-dimensional relationships which are present between the features, and as a result leading to a greater understanding of the ground truth physics.
+The attraction for AI here exists as it may contribute to understanding complex higher-dimensional relationships which are present between the features, and as a result, leading to a greater understanding of ground truth physics.

 Battery testing equipment produces substantial amounts of data that machine learning models can use to decipher relationships.